7 Safe Areas to Sail and Cruise in The Caribbean Hurricane Season

 Insurance for you and your boat

-It is always wise to have proper boat insurance and ensure you understand the company’s hurricane coverage.
+I recommend you get proper boat insurance and make sure that you understand the company’s hurricane coverage.
 Talk to them and inform them about your plans and where you will stay.
 Most insurance companies will only cover damage from any named storms if you remain outside their assigned hurricane box, typically between 10 and 37 degrees north.
 (Trinidad is at 10.7 degrees).

 Deciding whether to live aboard and sail during hurricane season requires carefully considering of your experience and preferences.
 If you choose to do so, you should be in an area where you can quickly reach a safe location.